spudjo/Monster_Raising_Simulator/README.md

 S: Spawns a slime (max of 3)

-Z: Toggle world speed increase
+Z: Toggle world speed increase ( 1x / 10x )

+SPACE: Pause the game

+C: Clean waste at mouse

 Slime will become hungry and seek out food as it's hunger reaches a certain level.
 While starving, health and aether will decrease.